 In Colombia, more than 4 million people live in poverty and 1.4 million people lack access to clean water, sanitation and hygiene.
-We're urgently scaling up our work in response to the COVID-19 pandemic.
+We're continuing to scale up our work in response to the ongoing COVID-19 pandemic.

 What is WaterAid doing in Colombia to stop the spread of COVID-19?